terrorizer1980/litmus/Architecture-of-puppet-litmus.md

 ## Protocols used

-litmus_image is built on top of bolt, so it natively handles SSH and winrm.
-The inventory file specifies what protocol to use, along with connection specific information.
-We are planning on adding docker as a protocol soon based on this work https://tickets.puppetlabs.com/browse/BOLT-962
+Litmus is built on top of bolt, so it natively handles SSH and WinRM.
+The inventory file specifies the protocol to use for each target, along with connection specific information.
+We are planning on adding Docker as a protocol soon based on this work https://tickets.puppetlabs.com/browse/BOLT-962